Voting and elections

 When do candidates nominate to stand for election?

-The nomination period opens on the 44th day (7 September 2017) prior to election day and close at 4pm on the 37th day (14 September 2017) prior to election.
+The nomination period opens on the 44th day prior to election day and closed at 4pm on the 37th day prior to election.

 Who is the Returning Officer?

-The WAEC will be appointing Returning Officer for the City of Rockingham closer to the 21 October 2017 Local Government Elections.
+The WAEC Returning Officer for the City of Rockingham for 21 October 2017 Local Government Elections is Mr Trevor Williams.
+He can be contacted on 0467801603 or LGro_roc@elections.wa.gov.au

 When is local government election day and when does the election close?